philipbolle/saas-factory/SF_COMMAND/02_MISSION_LOG.md

 OUTCOME: SUCCESS
 AAR:

-The previous mission to debug the Vitality OS application was aborted.
 A full operational reset has been executed to establish a new, clean foundation for the SaaS Factory.

-All legacy files from the old vitality-os project have been removed.
+All legacy files have been removed.

 A new SF_COMMAND directory has been created to house the doctrine for the new SaaS Factory project.